What is Design Manager in SharePoint 2013?

 - Edit Master Pages

 Among the above steps listed, we need only three steps to create/customize master pages in SharePoint 2013.
 Let’s see how to use design manager SharePoint 2013 to create a custom master page.

 Step 1: Upload Design files

 Working with a design manager in SharePoint 2013 is quite simple.
-Go to Upload Design Files: On this page, it will ask you to map out your drive so that you will be able to use any HTML editor to access your design files in the future for editing.
+Go to Upload Design Files: This page will ask you to map out your drive so that you can use any HTML editor to access your design files in the future for editing.
 Here is how to map network drive setup for Master pages library:

 - In Design Manager, Click on the “Upload Design Files” tab.
 You’ll get the URL to map to a network drive.
 Copy it to your clipboard.

 - SharePoint 2013: Design manager – map network drive: Go to Start >> Right Click on “Computer” and then choose “Map to network drive”.
 Enter the URL you copied from SharePoint Design Manager and then click on the “Finish” button.

 This opens your Master Pages library in Windows Explorer view: https://intranet.crescent.com/_catalogs/masterpage/.
 It’s a good idea to create your own folder in the Master Pages library to keep all your files in one single location.
 I’ve created my folder “Crescent” there!

 Once you map a network drive to the Master Page Gallery folder, it gives you an easier way to save files in the correct location.